Isaiah Simmons: Professional career

+Arizona Cardinals

 Simmons participated in the 2020 NFL Combine, leading all linebackers with a 4.39-second 40-yard dash.
-He was one of 58 players invited to the 2020 NFL Draft, which was held virtually due to social distancing regulations arising from the COVID-19 pandemic, where he was drafted by the Arizona Cardinals with the eighth overall pick.
+He was one of 58 players invited to the 2020 NFL Draft, which was held virtually due to social distancing regulations arising from the COVID-19 pandemic, where he was selected by the Arizona Cardinals with the eighth overall pick.

 Despite playing only five snaps in Week 7 against the Seattle Seahawks on Sunday Night Football, Simmons recorded his first career interception off Russell Wilson with a minute left in overtime, helping the Cardinals win 37–34.
+He was named to the PFWA All-Rookie Team.

 Simmons entered the 2021 season as a starting inside linebacker.
 He started all 17 games, finishing third on the team with 105 tackles, 1.5 sacks, four forced fumbles, and seven passes defensed.

-In Week 7 against the New Orleans Saints, Simmons had five tackles, and a pick-six in the second quarter in the 42–34 win.